rinart73/document-helper/README.md

 </body>
 </html>
 ```
-Then you will be able to use the features that the library prodives in your Controllers and Views:
+Then you will be able to use the features that the library provides in your Controllers and Views:
 `Controllers/Articles.php`
 ```php
 namespace App\Controllers;